 Timing an annuity purchase is just fine.
 I’m all about giving people what they want.
 But you have to consider all the factors if you really want to outthink the situation.
 Timing happens inherently with an index annuity and I’m here to help if you want to find ways to do it even better.
 Just don’t overthink it if your goal is really to protect assets.
 Maximum yield comes with risk and index annuities are meant to fall a bit short of yield and come without risk.
 Keep in mind your reasons for doing it in the first place.

-The podcast coming out next Thursday will have a slightly different take and some visual aids that illustrate indexes that will do all of the above.
-Check it out on YouTube.
+The podcast has a slightly different take and some visual aids that illustrate indexes that will do all of the above.

 Timing an annuity purchase feels like you’re solving a maze.
 As we get higher and higher in market value, the threat of a downturn becomes more likely.
 What point is a market correction enough?
 How can an annuity help you time the market?